 - Limited prospects for upskilling and reskilling

 - Low basic education proficiency and digital literacy

 - Minimal awareness about IT-BPM career options and growth prospects

-Despite those challenges, what is IBPAP’s five-year vision for the Philippine BPO industry?
+What is IBPAP’s five-year vision for the Philippine BPO industry despite those challenges?

 IBPAP forecasts the country to become a leading global experience center for digitally enabled and customer-centric services.
 The association expects the local outsourcing sector to achieve $59 billion in annual revenue by 2028, increasing the workforce to 2.5 million jobs.